Duality for optimal couplings in free probability: Introduction

 Information-geometric ideas have also been used in quantum information theory, another non-commutative analog of probability theory that is distinct from free probability theory, even though it uses similar concepts and terminology.
 For a survey of quantum information theory, see \cite{Wilde2013,Witten2020}.
-To prevent any confusion, in free probability, operators in a tracial von Neumann algebra are viewed as non-commutative random variables (and there is no known analog of multivariable densities), while in quantum information theory, a positive operator with trace $1$ in a tracial von Neumann algebra is viewed as a density.\footnote{More precisely, a positive operator $\rho$ defines a non-tracial state on the von Neumann algebra, and $\rho$ is the density of this state with respect to the trace.
-However, tracial von Neumann algebra themselves are difficult to classify, which makes it difficult to classify non-commutative laws in free probability.} Hence, for example, a random matrix is typically studied in free probability theory, while a matrix-valued density is typically studied in quantum information theory.
+To prevent any confusion, in free probability, operators in a tracial von Neumann algebra are viewed as non-commutative random variables (and there is no known analog of multivariable densities), while in quantum information theory, a positive operator with trace $1$ in a von Neumann algebra with a (not necessarily bounded) trace is viewed as a density.\footnote{More precisely, a positive operator $\rho$ defines a non-tracial state on the von Neumann algebra, and $\rho$ is the density of this state with respect to the trace.
+However, von Neumann algebras with a semi-finite trace are difficult to classify, and indeed even those with a finite trace are difficult to classify, which makes it difficult to classify non-commutative laws in free probability.} Hence, for example, a random matrix is typically studied in free probability theory, while a matrix-valued density is typically studied in quantum information theory.
 Our paper is focused on the free probabilistic framework; however, in \S \ref{sec:qinfo}, we will draw a connection between free probabilistic optimal couplings and certain aspects of quantum information theory, specifically quantum channels or unital completely positive trace-preserving maps.

 In classical information geometry, both the Wasserstein distance and the entropy are intimately related to transport equations (differential equations describing functions which push forward some given probability distribution to another given probability distribution).
 In the free setting, there has been some success in constructing non-commutative transport of measure for a special type of non-commutative law known as a \emph{free Gibbs law from a convex potential $V$} in \cite{DGS2016,GS2014,JekelExpectation,JekelThesis,JLS2021}; these ideas have even been generalized beyond the setting of tracial von Neumann algebras \cite{Nelson2015a,Nelson2015b,Shlyakhtenko2003}.
 Unfortunately, the transport maps constructed in \cite{DGS2016,JekelExpectation,JekelThesis} were not optimal.
 The transport in \cite{GS2014} was shown to be the gradient of a convex function, hence one would expect it to be optimal in light of the classical Monge-Kantorovich duality, but it was not clear yet how to prove this because there was no known non-commutative Monge-Kantorovich duality.
 The optimality of these couplings was later verified in \cite[Remark 9.11]{JLS2021} by studying a Legendre transform for (sufficiently regular, uniformly convex) non-commutative functions \cite[Lemma 9.10]{JLS2021}.
 This idea was one of the starting points for our current investigation into non-commutative optimal couplings, Legendre transforms, and Monge-Kantorovich duality with minimal regularity assumptions.